tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 ---
 title: I visit Socrata
 ---
-I recently downloaded the metadata files for all of the datasets on 60 Socrata open data portals and started studying how open data and open data portals get used.
+A couple months ago, I downloaded the metadata files for all of the datasets on 60 Socrata open data portals.
 Interesting things [happen](http://thomaslevine.com/socrata) when you do craziness like this.

-## Teriyaki
-I visited Socrata in Seattle last Friday.
-The most important part of my visit was of course going out for teriyaki for lunch; it was so important that Developer Evangelist Chris Metcalf sent me a Google Calendar invitation for it.
+Last Friday, I visited Socrata in Seattle.
+The most important part of my visit was of course the teriyaki lunch; it was so important that Developer Evangelist Chris Metcalf sent me a Google Calendar invitation for it.
 They've been doing this for about 19 months and have only missed two weeks!